 Dr. John Clulow

-Professor Peter Koopman and his student John Ambramyan at Queensland University are conducting exciting work to follow up on an idea first proposed by Dr Ron Thresher, of CSIRO.
-This is the notion of the “daughterless gene” - that we could control populations of invasive animals (like carp, toads etc) by genetically manipulating their sex-determining systems.
+Professor Peter Koopman and his student John Ambramyan at Queensland University conducted exciting work on the notion of the “daughterless gene” - that we could control populations of invasive animals (like carp, toads etc) by genetically manipulating their sex-determining systems.
 The first step is to understand the existing system (sex chromosomes, etc), and John’s project has done just that.
-Professor Peter Koopman Dr. Ron Thresher

 In Western Australia, Dr Paul Doughty and Professor Dale Roberts are studying the frog fauna of the Kimberley region, in the hope of working out exactly what occurs there before the toads arrive and perhaps, change the system forever.
 Dr David Pearson, one of the main Team Bufo collaborators from the Western Australian Department of Environment and Conservation, is conducting a wide range of studies in advance of the toad front, again focusing on impacts of toads on the local fauna.
 Dr. Paul Doughty Professor Dale Roberts Dr. Dave Pearson

 At CSIRO in Geelong, Dr Alex Hyatt’s team is working on